trust – tolerance – self-sufficiency

 Listen instead to the experts – the people who do the work – caretakers, nurses, soldiers, social workers, constables, teachers, plumbers, clerks, on and on.
 Their collective wisdom, expertise and goodwill is immense.

 We need politicians who accept and understand this fully.
 They are public servants, paid by us, and charged with temporarily overseeing the health and well-being of our society.
 Their fundamental duty is to put in place a regime which acknowledges the talents of the people and encourages both co-operative and individual endeavour.
 They must both follow and guide.
 Follow, by asking, listening and striving to understand.
-Guide, by bringing calm, open-minded and rational thought, and perhaps a little courage and wisdom, to whatever is before them, particularly to protect us from the worst excesses of democracy – mob rule.
+Guide, by bringing calm, open-minded and rational thought, and perhaps a little courage and wisdom, to whatever is before them, not least to protect us from the worst excesses of democracy – mob rule.
 It is not for them to define what we each may do, but to define only the few things that we may not do, to accept the principle of ‘do as you wish, but hurt no one’ and to propose restraints on us, based on reason and practicality, ‘so gentle and moderate . . . that no man of sense or probity would wish to see them slackened’.

 HELP AND INFORMATION WANTED